thecdil/gayrodeo-coding/content/2-upload.md

 - Wait a few minutes after your last commit for the repository to update.

-- Follow this link: <https://uidaholib.github.io/gayrodeo_source/>{:target="_blank"} to see how the interview you added looks on the demo site.
+- Follow this link: <https://thecdil.github.io/gayrodeo_dev/>{:target="_blank"} to see how the interview you added looks on the demo site.

 {:.pt-4 .mt-4 #live}
 ***

 ## Make Your Changes Live

-- When your interview is ready to be made live on the official Voices of Gay Rodeo website, email [Olivia Wikle](mailto:omwikle@uidaho.edu) and [Devin Becker](mailto:dbecker@uidaho.edu).
+- When your interview is ready to be made live on the official [Voices of Gay Rodeo website](https://www.voicesofgayrodeo.com/){:target="_blank"}, email [Olivia Wikle](mailto:omwikle@uidaho.edu) and [Devin Becker](mailto:dbecker@uidaho.edu).
 Be sure to include the name of the interview you added in your email.